syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 ### When to Use Multi-Target Manager?

 When Essential Studio is installed in a machine comprising both 2.0 and 3.5 frameworks, then, by default, the target framework is set to 3.5, and the following registry entry AssemblyFoldersEx is also set to 3.5 assembly.
-You can use the Multi-Target Manager tochange the target framework to 2.0.
+You can use the Multi-Target Manager to change the target framework to 2.0.

 HKLM\Software\Microsoft\.NetFramework\v2.0.50727\AssemblyFoldersEx\Syncfusion Essential Studio 3.5